tortellini-tools/action/README.dev.md

 ## Publish to a distribution branch

-Actions are run from GitHub repos so we will checkin the packed dist folder.

-Then run [ncc](https://github.com/zeit/ncc) and push the results:
+Actions are run from GitHub repos so we need to generate the Javascript files in the`dist` folder and push the results:

 ```bash
 $ npm run package
 $ git add dist